S-Makeev/reading-notes/Code401/PracticeTheTerminal.md

 * Linux is case sensitive.
 * Spaces in directory names must be avoided to prevent confusion.
 * There's a command line edditor - vi.
 If needed: vi hello.js
+* We have access to manual that provides detailed explanation for each requested command.
 * Linux permissions dictate 3 things you may do with a file, read, write and execute. **r - Read**, **w - Write**, **x - Execute**.
 * There are filters in Linux system.
 It's is a program that accepts textual data and then transforms it in a particular way.
 * We are able to redirect information through Piping and Redirection.
 Also, there are 3 streams of information: